anarm717/dotnet-temporal-sample/README.md

 Calculates and collects commission for transactions.

-### Approval Signal
+### Approve Request

-The Approval Signal is a human-driven process step within the workflow.
+The Approval Request is a human-driven process step within the workflow.
 At this point, the workflow pauses and waits for a human operator to approve the transaction before continuing.
 This step ensures that the process can incorporate manual oversight and verification as needed.
 Once the approval is received via a signal, the workflow resumes and completes the subsequent steps.

 ### Limit Service